Intevation/intelmq-mailgen/README.md

 should already have set up by the configuration of the output/postgresql bot.
 For use with Mailgen it needs to be extended:

-As user postgres:
+As database-superuser (usually via system user postgres):

 1. Create a new database-user: createuser --encrypted --pwprompt intelmq_mailgen

-As user intelmq:
-1. Extend the database:
+2. Extend the database:
     psql -f sql/notifications.sql intelmq-events

-2. Grant `intelmq` the right to insert new events via a trigger: psql -c "GRANT eventdb_insert TO intelmq" intelmq-events
+3. Grant `intelmq` the right to insert new events via a trigger: psql -c "GRANT eventdb_insert TO intelmq" intelmq-events

-3. Grant the new user the right to send out notifications: psql -c "GRANT eventdb_send_notifications TO intelmq_mailgen" intelmq-events
+4. Grant the new user the right to send out notifications: psql -c "GRANT eventdb_send_notifications TO intelmq_mailgen" intelmq-events